Everything you need to know about hiking Tom’s Thumb with kids

 The entire hike from start to finish took us 3 hours.
 If you follow along on instagram stories, I shared how cool Tom’s Thumb is once you get to it.
 There are small slots through the rocks to climb through with amazing views of the valley below you seeing all the way to 4 peaks and Red Mountain in Mesa.

-For more updates on family friendly hikes and events – sign up for our newsletter below!
+and for more family friendly hikes, discounts, and events – sign up for our adventure guide below!

 We hope you are able to get out and explore around the area!
-Remember to tag us in your photos #phxfam
+Remember to tag us in your photos #phxfamily